 Post offices provide a range of postal services including the shipping of post cards, letters, parcels and registered mail as well as savings and insurance services.
-Door-to-door delivery services, known as takuhaibin, are also provided by various companies other than the post office.
+Door-to-door delivery services, known as takuhaibin, are also provided by various companies besides Japan Post.

 Small post offices are open Monday to Friday from 9:00 to 17:00 and are closed on weekends and national holidays.
 Larger offices are opened on weekdays until 19:00 and may also open on Saturdays and Sundays.
-Most post offices are equipped with international automatic teller machines (ATMs).
+Most post offices are equipped with ATMs.
 Mailboxes are red.

 With the exception of major roads, Japanese streets are not named.
 Instead, cities and towns are subdivided into areas, subareas and blocks, similar to the insulae system of the Roman empire.
 To complicate the matter, houses within each subarea were formerly not numbered in geographical sequence but in the temporal order in which they were constructed.